mastodon/documentation/content/en/admin/scaling.md

 admin_users = pgbouncer
 ```

 **This next part is very important!** The default pooling mode is session-based, but for Mastodon we want transaction-based.
-In other words, a Postgres connection is created when a transaction is created and dropped when the transaction is done.
+In other words, a PostgreSQL connection is created when a transaction is created and dropped when the transaction is done.
 So you’ll want to change the `pool_mode` from `session` to `transaction`:

 ```ini
 pool_mode = transaction
 ```

-Next up, `max_client_conn` defines how many connections PgBouncer itself will accept, and `default_pool_size` puts a limit on how many Postgres connections will be opened under the hood.
+Next up, `max_client_conn` defines how many connections PgBouncer itself will accept, and `default_pool_size` puts a limit on how many PostgreSQL connections will be opened under the hood.
 (In PgHero the number of connections reported will correspond to `default_pool_size` because it has no knowledge of PgBouncer.)

 The defaults are fine to start, and you can always increase them later: